WilliamRoth82/BozandtheBozzers/cleaning.md

 filtered_zip = filtered_zip.reset_index()
 ```

+Once we had all our data, it was then time to pair up our points for analysis.
 ```python
 # Add the "Coastal/Inland" and "Pair" columns
 transposed_filtered_zip['Inland/Coastal'] = transposed_filtered_zip['Zip'].apply(lambda x: 1 if x in Coastal else 0)